402erro/github-username-checker/README.md

-This is a simple git hub username checker that utilizes Github's REST API to check whether a username exists or not.
+This is a simple git hub username checker that utilizes Github's REST API to check whether a username exists or not with respect for the ratelimits.

 Python libraries in use:
 - Requests